nedaldotcom/aboutme/README.md

 Software Engineer
 -----------------

+Sharing my everyday life as a junior software developer...

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [info@nidalalkharbash.com](mailto:info@nidalalkharbash.com)
 * 🧠  I'm learning Django